stopachka/bel-clojure/README.md

 This isn't done yet. **There's 4 todos remaining**

 1. Streams.
 I didn’t implement streams yet.
 I think the best plan would be to leak Java streams, and I wanted to think about it.
 2. Virfns.
 Numbers don't yet work as functions.
-2. Multi-threading.
-It should be simple (famous last words), but I haven’t gotten to it yet,.
 3. Performance tuning.
 I made some tweaks, but there's a lot of low-hanging fruit still.

 This has been a lot of fun to write.
 I hope it’s as fun for you to play with it.